COLOUR YOUR HAIR

 No lady can forget the first time she coloured her hair.
 While sliding into that salon chair, we experience a lot of emotions like: excitement about finally getting those honey-blonde highlights matched by fear that we may walk out looking worse than before we began.
 Warm versus cool tones, lowlights versus highlights, or temporary versus permanent—the most crucial part of our first salon appointment comes down to deciding what we want.
 Therefore, no lady will want to take this decision lightly.

-Foil Highlights: ‘Highlights’ is actually a common term that refers to hair that is lighter than its natural colour.
-‘Foil highlights, which are also called ‘foiling’ is a coloring process where sheets of foil are used to set apart strands of hair whether thick or thin, depending on preference.
+‘Highlights’ is actually a common term that refers to hair that is lighter than its natural colour.
+‘Foil highlights, which are also called ‘foiling’ is a colouring process where sheets of foil are used to set apart strands of hair whether thick or thin, depending on preference.
 Foil highlights are the most classic way of doing highlights, and this method has been used by hairdressers for many years now.
 This trusted technique is both a Science and an Art – complex, multifaceted, precise and simply stunning.

 In foil highlighting process, the strands of hair are covered with a lightener before wrapping them in foil.
 Foiling is a more controlled process because the foils keep the lightener from getting on the surrounding hair.